whatsupcoders/Neumorphism/README.md

 <element name='neucard' src='../../../../../../card.hml'></element>
 ```

-2. Now we need use the tag named "neucard" and define the parameters like height, width and border as shown below and a image to display inside the card, you can replace it with text as well.
+2. Now we need use the tag named "neucard" and define the parameters like height, width and border as shown below and the image to display inside the card, you can replace it with text as well.

 Usage:
 ```html